ScrapeWithYuri/For-Coding-Course/README.md

-# For the Excel and VBA Coding Course
+# For the VBA coding course

-Example JSON and XML texts for the Excel and VBA Coding Course.
+JSON and XML files for the VBA coding course.

 ## **Courses**